Cryptocurrencies enter Ukraine conflict

 On the communication site UkraineNOW, the Ministry of Defence calls for donations via bank transfers, but specifies that “national legislation does not allow the Ministry of Defence of Ukraine to use other payment systems (‘Webmoney’, ‘Bitcoin’, ‘PayPal’, etc.).”

-And the same decentralised network that makes cryptocurrencies attractive to Ukrainian fundraisers could also benefit Russia.
-Among the sanctions being considered against Moscow is exclusion from the Swift system, which allows interbank settlements between financial institutions around the world.
-Some fear that cryptocurrencies could allow Russia to bypass such sanctions.

-“North Korea has conducted robust hacking efforts with the intention of stealing cryptocurrency from exchanges and DeFi platforms,” explained Caroline Malcolm, from the analysis firm Chainalysis.
-“They’ve been able to bring in billions of dollars worth of funds to the country, evading sanctions.”
-Iran has also used cryptocurrency to bring money into the country, but mined it rather than hacking it, she added.
-But as with the traditional financial system, “the cryptocurrency ecosystem can put measures in place to identify transactions from identified sanctioned entities,” she said.

-This could mainly be achieved by analysing data from blockchains — the registers where all cryptocurrency transactions are recorded.—AFP
+This could mainly be achieved by analysing data from blockchains — the registers where all cryptocurrency transactions are recorded.

 Comments